Sean Reid-Foley

-Sean Ian Reid-Foley (born August 30, 1995) is an American professional baseball pitcher in the New York Mets organization.
-He was selected in the second round of the 2014 Major League Baseball draft by the Toronto Blue Jays and made his debut with them in 2018.
-He has also played in MLB for the New York Mets.
+Sean Ian Reid-Foley (born August 30, 1995) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays and New York Mets.
+He made his MLB debut in 2018.

 Early life

-Reid-Foley was born in Guam while his father, Dave, was assigned there while serving in the United States Coast Guard.
+Reid-Foley was born in Guam while his father, Dave Foley, was assigned there while serving in the United States Coast Guard.

 Reid-Foley attended Sandalwood High School in Jacksonville, Florida.
 As a junior in 2013, he threw a no-hitter with 16 strikeouts in a game against Flagler Palm Coast High School.